apache/incubator-kie-tools/packages/dev-deployment-base-image/README.md

 # Dev Deployment Base Image

+Docker image with Java and Maven, as well as the dev-deployment-upload-service binary installed and ready to be used.

 ## Build arguments

 - `BUILDER_IMAGE_ARG`: The base image used for building this image (defaults to `registry.access.redhat.com/ubi9/openjdk-11:1.17`).